GCSEs: H&F pupils delighted with brilliant results

 The STEM specialist school saw 23% of all grades awarded at grade 7 and above, including 5% at the very highest grade 9.

 Science subjects led the way, with more than 65% of biology grades reaching grade 7 or above.
-Chemistry and physics both achieved over 45% of grades at grade 7 or higher.
+Chemistry and physics both achieved more than 45% of grades at grade 7 or higher.

 Standout performers included Norah Kaabachi, Victor Kojm, Jonathan Li and Zuzanna Szandor, who all secured grade 8s and 9s across their subjects.